The unsolved Mystery of The Bloop August 04, 2024

 Entirety of Chapter 2

-I forgot to mention that in the very photo some people associate with the Bloop, you can see the Surfers against Sewage logo.
+I forgot to mention that in the very photo some people associate with the Bloop, the logo of Surfers Against Sewage is visible—albeit not-so-clearly.

 Here, WIRED interviewed Robert Dziak, an employee at the NOAA, who confirmed not only that the origin of the Bloop sound was "extremely likely" to have been caused by ice calving or some other similar thing, but also that the theory of the Bloop being caused by an animal was never a serious one.
 In the interview, Dziak mentions that the main reason the theory of the Bloop being caused by an animal is how it is usually played back.